Truist Park: Attendance

 (*) – There were no fans allowed in any MLB stadium in 2020 due to the COVID-19 pandemic.

 Notable events

 The Atlanta Braves hosted Games 3, 4, and 5 of the 2021 World Series at Truist Park, marking the first time World Series games were played at the stadium.
 Atlanta won Games 3 and 4 before falling in Game 5.
 Truist Park was also the site of the 95th Major League Baseball All-Star Game on July 15, 2025, the first time the event was held at the venue.
 The National League won the game via a swing-off tiebreaker, and Kyle Schwarber was named All-Star MVP.

 Truist Park has also hosted other non-baseball events such as a college football game on November 17, 2018, between Kennesaw State University and Jacksonville State University.
-The ballpark has served as a concert venue for numerous musical acts such as Lady Gaga, Metallica, Red Hot Chili Peppers, and Billy Joel.
+The ballpark has served as a concert venue for numerous musical acts such as Lady Gaga, Metallica, and Billy Joel.